nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

-# Google Tag Manager scripts for all tna applications
+# Google Tag Manager scripts for those tna applications which pre-date Project Etna

+For scripts relating to the new application stack introduced in Project Etna see https://github.com/nationalarchives/ds-wagtail-google-tag-manager

 ## Development setup